For local telephone numbers, our working hours and country currency

 London – Kuala Lumpur - Kuching

 A morning or, alternatively, an overnight flight from London Heathrow takes you to Kuala Lumpur, where you’ll board your connecting flight to Kuching.
-This is a great start to your Ultimate Borneo holiday; you’ll be staying at the Hilton, in the perfect place to absorb the atmosphere of this remarkable riverside city, established by the White Rajahs of Sarawak.
+This is a great start to your Ultimate Borneo holiday.
+You’ll be staying at the Hilton, the perfect place to absorb the atmosphere of this remarkable riverside city.

 Batang Ai Lake